Stage 1 Lung Cancer

 Diagnosing Stage 1 Lung Cancer

 If you are experiencing any of lung cancer stage 1 symptoms, talk with your doctor as soon as possible.
-They will want to begin screening tests to provide a stage 1 lung cancer diagnosis.
+They will want to begin tests to provide a stage 1 lung cancer diagnosis.

-These tests include:
+These tests may include:

 Get Our Free Lung Cancer Guide